 For more information on tourist accommodations, click here.

 Effective immediately, Verification of Residency for Public Benefits affidavits must be collected from operators/owners of all new facilities that require permits from the state of Georgia or a specific county.
 This includes Food Service, Tourist Accommodations, Body Art, and Public Swimming Pools that operate for a fee.
 These forms must be submitted with the respective permit application and notarized.
 The affidavit can be downloaded here: GC09008B Public Benefits Affidavit

 New Tourist Accommodations Rules and Regulations, Chapter 511-6-2 (Effective January, 2014):

 Rules and Regulations Tourist Accommodations Chapter 511-6-2 Brochure:

 Download the Georgia Department of Public Health Tourist Accommodation Application here: DPH Tourist Accommodation Application

 Each county has a different application process and fee structure.
 Contact the Environmental Health Office in your community after visiting your local Planning and Zoning office.

-Click here to download the state's bedbug brochure to learn more about inspection, prevention, and control of these pesky pests: Bed Bug Handbook
+Click here to download the state’s bedbug brochure to learn more about inspection, prevention, and control of bed bugs: Bed Bug Handbook